Simon Kvamm

 Simon Kvamm (born 18 February 1975) is a Danish actor and singer.
-He is best known as one of the founding members of the Danish rock band Nephew, where he is the lead vocalist and keyboard player.
-He is also well known for his acts in the Danish cult show Drengene fra Angora.
+He is best known as one of the founding members of the Danish rock band Nephew, where he sang lead vocals and played guitar and keyboards.
+He is also well known for his acts in the Danish comedy show Drengene fra Angora.
 He is also part of pop duo De Eneste To alongside Peter Sommer.